The Associate of Arts (AA) degree prepares students for life as an educated person and lays a solid foundation for further study.

-Graduates of the AA program will develop these skills:
+Graduates of the AA program will be able to:

-All University Canada West degree programs are offered on campus and online.
-UCW is home to students from more than 52 countries around the globe.
+UCW is home to students from more than 100 countries around the globe.
 Communicating with fellow students and sharing experiences can further enhance your learning experience.

 Students in the AA degree program are required to demonstrate both written and oral communication skills.
 These skills will be developed and evaluated through: